 In evaluating faculty members for promotion, renewal, tenure, and other purposes, American colleges and universities have customarily examined faculty performance in the three areas of teaching, scholarship, and service, with service sometimes divided further into public service and service to the college or university.
 While the weight given to each of these three areas varies according to the mission and evolution of the institution, the terms are themselves generally understood to describe the key functions performed by faculty members.

 Understood in this way, collegiality is not a distinct capacity to be assessed independently of the traditional triumvirate of teaching, scholarship, and service.
-It is rather a quality whose value is expressed in the successful execution of these three functions.
 Evaluation in these three areas will encompass the contributions that the virtue of collegiality may pertinently add to a faculty member’s career.
 The current tendency to isolate collegiality as a distinct dimension of evaluation, however, poses several dangers.
-Historically, “collegiality” has not infrequently been associated with ensuring homogeneity, and hence with practices that exclude persons on the basis of their difference from a perceived norm.
+Historically, “collegiality” has not infrequently been associated with ensuring homogeneity and hence with practices that exclude persons on the basis of their difference from a perceived norm.
 The invocation of “collegiality” may also threaten academic freedom.
 In the heat of important decisions regarding promotion or tenure, as well as other matters involving such traditional areas of faculty responsibility as curriculum or academic hiring, collegiality may be confused with the expectation that a faculty member display “enthusiasm” or “dedication,” evince “a constructive attitude” that will “foster harmony,” or display an excessive deference to administrative or faculty decisions where these may require reasoned discussion.
 Such expectations are flatly contrary to elementary principles of academic freedom, which protect a faculty member’s right to dissent from the judgments of colleagues and administrators.

 A distinct criterion of collegiality also holds the potential of chilling faculty debate and discussion.
 Criticism and opposition do not necessarily conflict with collegiality.
 Gadflies, critics of institutional practices or collegial norms, even the occasional malcontent, have all been known to play an invaluable and constructive role in the life of academic departments and institutions.
 They have sometimes proved collegial in the deepest and truest sense.
 Certainly a college or university replete with genial Babbitts is not the place to which society is likely to look for leadership.
 It is sometimes exceedingly difficult to distinguish the constructive engagement that characterizes true collegiality from an obstructiveness or truculence that inhibits collegiality.
 Yet the failure to do so may invite the suppression of dissent.
 The very real potential for a distinct criterion of “collegiality” to cast a pall of stale uniformity places it in direct tension with the value of faculty diversity in all its contemporary manifestations.

-2. The locus classicus for this term is the 1940 Statement of Principles on Academic Freedom and Tenure: “College and university teachers are citizens, members of a learned profession, and officers of an educational institution.”
-(AAUP, Policy Documents and Reports, 10th ed.
-[Washington, D.C., 2006], 3.)
+1. The locus classicus for this term is the 1940 Statement of Principles on Academic Freedom and Tenure: “College and university teachers are citizens, members of a learned profession, and officers of an educational institution.”
 Back to text